* About : Microsoft 365 Copilot

 IMPORTANT NOTE:

-McGill users must use the Commercial Data Protection (secure) version of Microsoft Copilot for McGill-related purposes.
-The public version of Microsoft Copilot does not conform to the University’s privacy and data protection standards.
+McGill users must use the Enterprise Data Protection (secure) version of Copilot for McGill-related purposes.
+The public version does not conform to the University's privacy and data protection standards.

-To access the Commercial Data Protection version of Microsoft Copilot through other supported browsers:
+To access the Enterprise Data Protection (secure) version through other supported browsers:

 1. Open your web browser (i.e., Chrome)

-1. Automatically be signed in with your McGill account (make sure you are NOT signed into your personal account, if so sign out of your personal account and sign in using your McGill credentials)
+1. Automatically be signed in with your McGill account.
+If you are signed in with your personal account, sign out and sign in using your McGill credentials.

-2. Need to sign in and enter your McGill credentials (first.lastname@mcgill.ca)
+2. Need to sign in with your McGill credentials. (first.lastname@mcgill.ca or first.lastname@mail.mcgill.ca)

-Note: If you do not see the green symbol, try clearing your cache, refreshing your browser or signing out and back in with your McGill credentials (first.lastname@mcgill.ca).
+Note: If you do not see the shield or green checkmark, try clearing your cache, refreshing your browser, or signing out and back in with your McGill credentials (first.lastname@mcgill.ca).

 Cost